RDMC Holds Inaugural Community Feedback Forum - UrduPoint

 RDMC Holds Inaugural Community Feedback Forum

-Five community members submitted details of their concerns in advance, allowing RDMC to conduct thorough reviews and investigations of each case prior to the meeting, said a news release.
+Five community members submitted details of their concerns in advance, allowing RDMC to conduct thorough reviews and investigations of each case prior to the meeting.

 During the forum, each participant was given individual time to present their case, ask questions, and engage in open and transparent discussions with RDMC representatives.